Shirley Frimpong-Manso

-Shirley Frimpong-Manso (born 16 March 1977) is a Ghanaian film director, writer, and producer.
+Shirley Frimpong-Manso, (born March 16, 1977 in Kwahu East District) is a Ghanaian film director, writer, and producer.
 She is the founder and CEO of Sparrow Productions, a film, television and advertising production company.
 She won Best Director at the 6th Africa Movie Academy Awards.
 Frimpong-Manso is also a principal of Sparrow Station, a video streaming service for African entertainment from Sparrow and other African film producers.
 In 2013, she was ranked the 48th most influential person in Ghana according to E.tv Ghana.

 Frimpong-Manso is described as one who "seeks to raise the standard of film production in Ghana and Africa by telling progressive African stories as seen through the eyes of Africans."
 Changing the way Ghana was portrayed also motivated her career choice.
 Her films are also known for their "fierce female leads," as they portray African women with agency who can be breadwinners and lead complex lives.
 In December 2019, her movie ‘Potato Potahto’ started streaming on Netflix.
+Frimpong Manso launched her Sparrow Station YouTube channel in March of 2025.

 Biography

 Frimpong-Manso is from Kwahu Pepease in the Eastern Region of Ghana.
-As a child she organized plays, which "felt a lot more fun than playing with sand and dolls."
+As a child she organized plays, which "felt a lot more fun than playing with sand and dolls".
 She graduated in 2000 from the National Film and Television Institute popularly known as NAFTI in Ghana and worked as a presenter at Radio Gold, a private station in Accra, and then went on to start Sparrow Productions in 2003.

 Her husband and business partner is Ken Attoh, and they have a child together.